 Data Practices Complaints

 Data Practices complaints must be accompanied by a $1,000 filing fee.
+Minnesota law does not allow this fee to be waived.

 Complaint filing

-To file a Data Practices Complaint:
+To file a Data Practices complaint:

 1. Complete the Data Practices Complaint form.